Skip to main content

 You do not need a lot of data to do these calculations, but you do need some data points to measure.
 If you have a project estimate (no matter how high level), a project timeline (no matter how rough), and some form of actual cost data, you can report on the earned value of your project.

-Mackenzie is a PMP and CSM certified project manager extraordinaire with over 9 years of experience.
+Mackenzie is a PMP and CSM certified project manager with over a decade of experience.
 She's a bit of a unicorn as she actually chose to be a PM as a career path.
 Her focus has been on digital projects but she has also worked in print and app development.
-My experience is on both client and agency side.
+Her experience is on both client and agency side.